vmware-archive/nsxraml/documentation/introduction.md

 accompanied by a URL that points to a location from which additional information can be retrieved.

+### Revision Numbers

+Some API objects include a configuration version number.
+In some cases, this revision number is used to prevent concurrent changes to an object.
+As a best practice, before you change the configuration of an object, retrieve the latest configuration using GET.
+Modify the response body as needed and use it as your PUT request body.
+If the object has been modified since your GET operation, you might see an error message.

 ## Finding vCenter Object IDs